 The NCAA core courses requirements are part of the D1 and D2 eligibility requirements.
-In order to be eligible to compete and receive an athletic scholarship, you will need to take and pass a minimum of 16 core courses, covering the subjects of English, math, natural/physical science, social science, foreign language, comparative religion or philosophy.
+Below we outline what you need to be eligible to compete and receive an athletic scholarship for each division level.

 Insider Tip: While there are slightly different eligibility requirements for NCAA D1 and D2, in 98 percent of the cases, if you are eligible at the D1 level, you will also be eligible at the D2 level.
 It is best to schedule your courses to meet the D1 requirements so you can be assured of being eligible at both division levels.

 Below is a sample high school course schedule that would ensure a student-athlete was on track to meet all of the DI and DII core course requirements.
 These are generic course names, and they may or may not match up with the list of courses for your high school.
 It is important you sit down with your high school counselor and put together a similar plan with the courses that are approved for your high school.

 To meet NCAA eligibility requirements to compete at the college level, athletes much complete 16 core courses (core classes) identified by the NCAA.
 These courses include: English 1-4, American literature, Creative Writing, Algebra 1-3, Geometry, Statistics, Biology, Chemistry, Physics, American History, Civics, Government, Comparative Religion and Spanish 1-4.